 I trust you, O Lord.
 I said, “You are my God.”
 My future is in your hands.
 [Psalm 31:14-15a (GW)]

-God is my Co-Pilot is the title of a 1945 film based on the of the World War II exploits of Robert Lee Scott, Jr. That title became a Christianese catch-phrase and can still be seen on bumper stickers today.
+God is my Co-Pilot is the title of a 1945 film based on the World War II exploits of Robert Lee Scott, Jr. That title eventually became a Christianese catch-phrase and still can be found on bumper stickers today.
 While a charming sentiment, it is theologically incorrect.
 If God is our co-pilot, we’re in the wrong plane!
 There are no dual controls in God’s plane and He doesn’t want us touching the yoke or messing with the rudder pedals.
-God is neither our assistant nor are we His; He is our captain.
-We don’t belong in the cockpit; we belong back in the cabin.
+God is neither our assistant nor are we His.
+He’s not the passenger on our plane; we’re the passengers on His.
+We don’t belong anywhere in the cockpit; we belong back in the cabin.
 He has a flight plan specifically designed for each of us and we have to trust that plan to Him.

-Heavenly Father, forgive me for the many times I try to wrest control of my life to go in another direction than the one you have planned for me.
-As Creator of the Universe, I concede that you are far more skilled at plotting the best route, keeping me on course, and handling all the turbulence, engine problems and fuel shortages that trouble my days.
-Secure in your love for me, I know that you want me to have a safe landing.
-You are the captain—the pilot of my plane; I am simply the crew awaiting your orders.
+Heavenly Father, forgive us for the many times we try to wrest control of our lives to go in another direction than the one you planned for us.
+As Creator of the Universe, we concede that you are far more skilled at plotting the best route, keeping us on course, and handling all the storms, unruly fellow travelers, engine problems, and fuel shortages that trouble our days.
+Secure in your love for us, we know that you want us to have a safe landing.
+You are the captain—the pilot of our plane.
+Trusting in you, we are your passengers awaiting your orders.